Universal characterization of Efimovian $D^0 nn$ System via Faddeev Techniques: Theory and Methodology: Faddeev analysis of universality

-Assuming that the $n$-$D^0$ and $n$-$n$ subsystems to interact {\it via} the {\it effective potentials} $V_n$ and $V_D$, respectively, the two-body T-matrices $t_n$ and $t_D$ are obtained using the standard LS equations:

-Finally, noting that the permutation operator $\mathcal P$ leaves the T-matrices $t_i$ and potential $V_i$ invariant, the two-component coupled homogeneous Faddeev equations for the $D^0nn$ system can be expressed in the matrix form:

-For the case of negative total three-body energy, $z=E<0$, the above matrix equation has a nontrivial solution when the eigenvalue of the kernel matrix is unity.
-However, before attempting to solve the system of equations to obtain the three-body observables, the equations must be projected onto an appropriate complete set of basis states.
-This is conveniently done using the standard Jacobi representation in the momentum space.
+Note that for simplicity's sake, no genuine three-body interactions are being assumed to be present in the system at this stage.
+For the case of negative total three-body energy $E<0$, analytically continued to complex energies $z=E+i0_+$, the above matrix equation has nontrivial solutions when the eigenvalue of the kernel matrix is unity.
+However, before attempting to solve the aforementioned system of equations to extract the three-body observables, it is necessary to project them onto a complete set of basis states.
+This is conveniently achieved using the Jacobi representation in momentum-space.